Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Introduction and main results

 Recall that a Heegaard splitting of a closed 3-manifold is represented by a mapping class in the mapping class group $\Mod(\Sigma_g)$ of a surface $\Sigma_g$ of genus~$g$.
 (Our precise convention is described in the beginning of Section~\ref{section:triangulation-from-heegaard-splitting}.
 The identity mapping class gives the standard Heegaard splitting of $S^3$ shown in Figure~\ref{figure:lickorish-generators}.)
 It is well known that $\Mod(\Sigma_g)$ is finitely generated; Lickorish showed that $\Mod(\Sigma_g)$ is generated by the $\pm1$ Dehn twists about the $3g-1$ curves $\alpha_i$, $\beta_i$, and $\gamma_i$ shown in Figure~\ref{figure:lickorish-generators}~\cite{Lickorish:1962-1,Lickorish:1964-1}.

 From this, a geometric group theoretic notion of complexity is defined for 3-manifolds as follows.

-\begin{definition} The \emph{Heegaard-Lickorish complexity} $\cHL(M)$ of a closed $3$-manifold $M$ is defined to be the minimal word length, with respect to the Lickorish generators, of a mapping class $h\in \Mod(\Sigma_g)$ which gives a Heegaard splitting of~$M$. \end{definition}
+\begin{definition} The \emph{Heegaard-Lickorish complexity} $\cHL(M)$ of a closed $3$-manifold $M$ is defined to be the minimal word length, with respect to the Lickorish generators, of a mapping class $h\in \Mod(\Sigma_g)$ on a surface $\Sigma_g$ of arbitrary genus which gives a Heegaard splitting of~$M$. \end{definition}